TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedLabels/Index.rst

 Overriding an existing translation is possible using custom XLIFF files.
 This process is described in :ref:`Core APIs <t3coreapi:xliff-translating-custom>`.

-It is also possible to override a label using TypoScript, but this works only for plugins based on the :code:`\TYPO3\CMS\Frontend\Plugin\AbstractPlugin` class and not for those based on Extbase.
+It is also possible to override a label using TypoScript.
 See the :ref:`TypoScript Reference for more information <t3tsref:setup-plugin-local-lang-lang-key-label-key>`.

 It is also possible to create XLIFF files for a language into which